shockscript/spec/src/_BASE/embed.md

 # Embed

 The `Embed()` expression may be used for embedding files and media into the program.
-Its default behavior is to return an external URL.
+Its default behavior is to return a `data:` or external URL.

 ```
 Embed("thumb.webp")
 ```

 > **Note**: When returning an external URL, implementations such as Jet Engine use the `app://` scheme to fetch a file in the application's installation directory.
+Implementations targetting HTML5 may choose to preload these files in a virtual file system.

 ## Static embedding